-I hate to even say that Cambodia helped me lose weight because of all the things that have happened in and to Cambodia.
+I hate to even say that Cambodia helped me lose some extra weight because of all the things that have happened in Cambodia and to Kmer people.
 Weight loss sounds so unimportant compared to that.

-But my trip to Siem Reap in Cambodia did help me get my ass back in gear and my weight heading back down.
-I was off the track…so far off the weight loss and exercise track that I didn’t even know where the tracks were.
+My trip to Siem Reap in Cambodia did help me get my butt back in gear and my weight heading back down.
+I was off the track…and so far off the exercise track that I didn’t know where the tracks were.
 What did they even look like?

 Over the years I just got tired.